bitcoin/bitcoin/doc/build-windows.md

 The options known to work for building Dash Core on Windows are:

-* On Linux, using the [Mingw-w64](https://mingw-w64.org/doku.php) cross compiler tool chain.
-Ubuntu Focal 20.04 is required and is the platform used to build the Dash Core Windows release binaries.
+* On Linux, using the [Mingw-w64](https://www.mingw-w64.org/) cross compiler tool chain.
-* On Windows, using [Windows
-Subsystem for Linux (WSL)](https://docs.microsoft.com/windows/wsl/about) and the Mingw-w64 cross compiler tool chain.
+* On Windows, using [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/windows/wsl/about) and Mingw-w64.

 Other options which may work, but which have not been extensively tested are (please contribute instructions):